What can I do with a degree in nutrition and food science?

 - Evaluating information to determine compliance with standards

-Some careers in nutrition and food science
+- Bachelor of arts in nutrition and food science

 This degree also provides a solid foundation for graduate study in: